nextstrain/docker-base/README.md

 pathogen builds requiring custom external software, like Python modules or tree-builders.

-The image includes the standard Nextstrain components sacra, fauna, augur (modular), and auspice, as well as other bioinformatics tools like mafft, RAxML, FastTree, IQ-TREE, and TreeTime.
+The image includes the standard Nextstrain components fauna, augur, and auspice, as well as other bioinformatics tools like MAFFT, RAxML, FastTree, IQ-TREE, and TreeTime.

 This image is best interacted with using the [nextstrain command-line tool][nextstrain-cli].